HyperFoundry/obsidian-library/README.md

-# tempReadme

-## Demo
+# Obsidian Library Builder Script (for QuickAdd plugin)

-**Demo & Screenshots coming soon!**
+## Demo & Screenshots
+Screenshots coming soon!
+Please refer to installation guide below

 ## Description
-This script allows you to quickly create & add a book note with complete metadata fields to your Obsidian vault using [Quickadd plugin](https://github.com/chhoumann/quickadd) by @chhoumann.
+This script allows you to quickly search for books and build a book tracker/library in Obsidian.
+For use in conjunction with [Quickadd plugin](https://github.com/chhoumann/quickadd) by @chhoumann, search and create new book notes with a complete selection of metadata fields sourced from [Google Books API](https://developers.google.com/books/) (no API key needed!) and [Goodreads](https://www.goodreads.com/).

-Metadata is sourced from the [Google Books API](https://developers.google.com/books/) (no API key needed!) and [Goodreads](https://www.goodreads.com/).
-I plan to add additional sources such as: Open Library API, Amazon.com / Kindle, New York Times Books API
+I plan to add additional metadata sources such as:

----
-## Disclaimer
-I am new to programming.
-I welcome any and all feedback.
-I am not responsible for any damage caused by the use of this script.
-I have commented the script thoroughly to help others understand it.

-The script is inspired by [QuickAdd - Movie And Series Script](https://github.com/chhoumann/quickadd/blob/master/docs/Examples/Macro_MovieAndSeriesScript.md) by @chhoumann and the [QuickAdd - Books Script](https://github.com/Elaws/script_googleBooks_quickAdd) by @Elaws

-**Please never run a script that you don't understand.
-Remember to make regular backups of your Obsidian's vault!**
+- Open Library API
+- Amazon.com / Kindle
+- New York Times Books API

+I plan to add additional metadata fields & features:
+- pricing details
+- other book editions &  links to other book editions
+- search by: print type (ie. book, ebook, kindle, etc.), publisher, lccn/oclc ID
+- may turn this into a full fledged plugin

 ---
 ## Installation